R. Kelly Reportedly Under Criminal Investigation In Georgia

-According to TMZ, R. Kelly is being investigated in Georgia as a result of the bombshell Lifetime documentary series that alleges he physically, emotionally, and sexually abused many women over his long career.
+According to TMZ, R. Kelly is being investigated in the US state of Georgia as a result of the bombshell Lifetime documentary series that alleges he physically, emotionally, and sexually abused many women over his long career.

 Per TMZ, Georgia's Fulton County District Attorney's Office has opened a case against the R&B star following the premiere of Lifetime's Surviving R. Kelly, which was reportedly integral in encouraging the probe.
 (Though Kelly is from Chicago, he reportedly owns a home in Georgia.)